zlehmann/diy-json-serializer-lab-v-000/README.md

 ## Objectives

   1. Write a JSON Serializer
-  2. Use that JSON to render information without page reload
+  2. Use that JSON Serializer to render information without page reload

 ## Introduction